How to Design a Hummingbird Garden

 In addition to food, hummingbirds also need water.
 Most of what they drink comes from flower nectar, but water is needed for bathing, which they must do frequently to keep their wings clean.
 Regular birdbaths are not suitable for hummingbirds.
 A sprinkler or a mister is safer and will be much more appealing.
 A water feature with a splashing fountain or dripper will also get their attention.
 Rough edges and lips or rims provide good places for perching.

 Remember that water will also attract other wildlife that could pose a threat to hummingbirds.
 If possible, locate the mister, fountain or dripper on a raised surface that’s up off the ground.
 If there’s several feet of open space on all sides, there will be less risk of a surprise attack.

 Hummingbirds at Home is the National Audubon Society’s citizen science program.
 Its objective is to learn more about hummingbirds and how to protect them.
-Among the useful information is an a real-time seasonal migration map.
-It lets you track the exact date when you can expect hummers to arrive in your area each spring.
+They offer lots of useful information including a real-time seasonal migration map that lets you track the exact date when you can expect hummers to arrive in your area each spring.